h2oai/sparkling-water/py/README.rst

 --------------------------------
 .. code-block:: bash

-    export SPARKLING_EGG=$(ls -t py/dist/h2o_pysparkling*.egg | head -1)
+    export SPARKLING_SDIST=$(ls -t py/dist/h2o_pysparkling*.zip | head -1)
-	$SPARK_HOME/bin/spark-submit --packages ai.h2o:sparkling-water-core_2.11:2.0.0 --py-files $SPARKLING_EGG ./py/examples/scripts/ChicagoCrimeDemo.py
+	$SPARK_HOME/bin/spark-submit --packages ai.h2o:sparkling-water-core_2.11:2.0.0 --py-files $SPARKLING_SDIST ./py/examples/scripts/ChicagoCrimeDemo.py

 Use PySparkling in Databricks Cloud
 -----------------------------------
 In order to use PySparkling in Databricks cloud, PySparkling module has to be added as a library to current cluster.
 PySparkling can be added as library in two ways.
-You can either upload the PySparkling egg file or add the PySparkling module from PyPI.
-If you choose to upload PySparkling egg file, don't forget to add libraries for following python modules: request, tabulate and future.
-The PySparkling egg file is available in *py/dist* directory in both built Sparkling Water project and downloaded Sparkling Water release.
+You can either upload the PySparkling source zip file or add the PySparkling module from PyPI.
+If you choose to upload PySparkling zip file, don't forget to add libraries for following python modules: request, tabulate and future.
+The PySparkling zip file is available in *py/dist* directory in both built Sparkling Water project and downloaded Sparkling Water release.

 An Introduction to PySparkling